Prague beer scene

 and nettle (!) plus a bottled beer called Šamp (champagne beer with muscat

 grape extract).
-Stick to the basic beers and don't neglect the food (their roasted garlic soup is
+Stick to the supremely good basic beers and don't neglect the food (their garlic soup is

 wonderful, as is the game with cranberries) and you can't go wrong.